birkin/mcp_agent_tutorial_project/README.md

 The protocol defines a way for large language models to use tools to perform tasks.

-Note: As I understand it, the ability of LLMs to decide _which_ tools to use is not part of the protocol -- rather that is a function of their ability to reason about the task at hand.
+Note: As I understand it, the ability of LLMs to decide _which_ tools to use is not part of the protocol -- rather that is a function of LLMs' ability to reason about the task at hand.
 MCP defines the interface and infrastructure that enables an LLM to discover, understand, and invoke tools

 on this page...
 - [Preparatory Research](#preparatory-research)